stilvoid/nosef/README.md

 ## Handlers

-A handler is a function that takes a request, a response, and a parameters object as it's arguments.
+A handler is a function that takes a `request`, a `response`, and a `parameters` object as it's arguments.
 Nosef adds some convenience functions to the response object and parses GET, POST, and file upload data into the parameters object to save on the gruntwork.

-To create a handler, pass a function into `nosef.handler`.

-    var echo_handler = nosef.handler(function(request, response, params) {
+    function echo_handler(request, response, params) {
         response.write(params.path);
-    });
+    };

 ### Params